A BRIEF HISTORY OF TEA

 Earl Grey tea is named after the politician Earl Grey (1764-1845).
 He was prime minister of Britain from 1830-1834.

 Iced tea was invented in the USA in the late 19th century.
-It was popularised when it was sold at the St Louis Worlds Fair in 1904.
+It was popularized when it was sold at the St Louis Worlds Fair in 1904.

 During the Second World War tea was rationed in Britain.
 From July 1940 you were only allowed 2 ounces a week.
 Furthermore tea was rationed for more than 12 years.
 The tea ration did not finally end until October 1952.
 Worse milk and sugar were also rationed during the 1940s.
 Sugar rationing was introduced in January 1940 and it did not end until 1953!
 (Food rationing did not finally end in England until 1954).
-Tea bags were first sold in Britain in 1953.
+Thomas Sullivan invented the tea bag in the USA in 1908.
 Today tea is one of the worlds most popular drinks.

 A timeline of tea and coffee